ANNOUNCEMENT

 Credits: WPI-Bio2Q

-Introducing new member of Bio2Q
+Introducing a new Research Internship Student of Bio2Q

 We are delighted to welcome Mr. Han Joo You as a Research Internship Student of Bio2Q.